 There are some other structures scattered around in the region and if you have ample time, the signboards on the road would guide you to them.
 We visited one such structure called Mahakoota, which is hot water spring.
 With a tank built around it, surrounded by Shivalingas and even the one below in the tank.
 Sage Agastya is supposed to have lived here.
 This place is probably the most untouched place of all the places we visited.
 And hence carries that air of old soul living as it is.
 Then there is Banashankari temple and a few other temples.

 Every guide in all the three places Badami, Aihole & Pattadakal will tie up all these places by saying that Aihole is the primary school with fundamentals of carvings and temple design.
 Badami is the high school, Pattadakal a college and temples in Belur and Halebidu a university of the art form.
-By the end you would be tempted to ask the guides, if they all studied in the same school to utter the same words.
+By the end, you would be tempted to ask the guides, if they all studied in the same school to utter the same words.

 All the three places Badami, Aihole & Pattadakal have been the capital of Chalukyas.
 At various points in time during their reign.
 Guides would also tell you that till about 60-70 years back, all these monuments were actually used by people to live.
 So there were villages that lived completely inside these structures.
-They would show you the signs of their living, by way of lot of board games carved on the floors, small grooves in the floor that were used as grinders for the kitchen.
+They would show you the signs of their living, by way of a lot of board games carved on the floors, small grooves in the floor that was used as grinders for the kitchen.

 The Badami, Aihole & Pattadakal visit would leave you with a feeling of having visited a piece of history.
 But the current day infrastructure will leave much to be wanted.
 There is no good connectivity from Hubli or to move around within these places.
 At least on weekends, Badami, Aihole & Pattadakal attracts a lot of visitors.
 But there are hardly any amenities.
 For example, at Pattadakal, you can spend a complete day but there is nothing that you would get to eat in or around the complex.
 The roads are actually not bad, but there is hardly any public transport to travel between these places.